Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/7_chapter-4.md

 **Switch Origin**

 The origin is different for switches and some other sprites.
 The origin needs to be centered to the upper left corner for a switch.
-You check the sample in chapter 15 because I know for a fact that there are switches in that sample.
-The samples are in the directory `Lessons > Chapter_15_Sample.zip.`
+You check the sample in chapter 15.
+The samples are in the directory `Lessons/Chapter_15/Chapter_15_Sample.zip.`

 ![Chapter_4_images/Chapter_4_18_switch_centered_upper_left%20corner.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_4_images/Chapter_4_18_switch_centered_upper_left%20corner.png)